-1) After considering the employee's response at the pre-disciplinary meeting, or

-- 2) After considering a timely pre-disciplinary written response, or - 3) After expiration of the employee's time to respond to the Notice of Proposed Disciplinary Action without receipt of a timely response.
+- 1) After considering the employee2's response at the pre-disciplinary meeting, or - 2) After considering a timely pre-disciplinary written response, or - 3) After expiration of the employee stime to respond to the Notice of Proposed Disciplinary Action without receipt of a timely response.

 A decision to affirm or modify the proposed discipline will be reflected in a subsequent written Notice of Disciplinary Action.
-The Notice of Disciplinary Action will notify the employee of their right to appeal the discipline under the provision of Section 8.6 if the Assistant General Manager or CFO/Director of Administrative Services decides to impose second level disciplinary action, or if the employee is entitled to appeal the discipline under Section 8.9.
+The Notice of Disciplinary Action will notify the employee of their right to appeal the discipline under the provision of Section 8.6 if the Assistant General Manager, or CFO/Director of Administrative Services, or Human Resources Manager decides to impose formalsecond level disciplinary action, or if the employee is entitled to appeal the discipline under Section 8.9.